jaredkosanovic/no-headwind/content/post/bike-non-stop-2021/introduction.md

 ## Fundraising to Help End Polio

 As part of doing something bigger for myself, I also want to do something for others.
-That is why I will be using the race to help end polio.
+That is why I will be using the race to raise funds to help end polio.
 Polio is a virus that attacks the nervous system, causing paralysis and sometimes death.
 Commonly spread through contaminated drinking water, polio mostly affects children under 5 years old.